Program details for employers

 Certify your exemption

-Upload your employees’ payroll information and submit your employees’ savings contributions levels.
 You can even invite a payroll representative to help you facilitate this process.
-Your payroll representative can be an Admin, a teammate, or even your bookkeeper or payroll administrator.
+Your payroll representative can be an admin, a teammate, or even your bookkeeper or payroll administrator.

 Things you will NOT be responsible for